 The portable is dead, long live the portable?

-The alarm bells were ringing for MiniDisc (2002) and personal CD players (2003); the former unable to see off competition, ironically, from the CD when it came to a home hi-fi system.
+The alarm bells were ringing for MiniDisc (2002) and personal CD players (2003); the former unable to see off competition from the CD when it came to a home hi-fi system.
 It's a shame, because MiniDisc worked just great as a portable device.

-The demise of the personal CD player, however, was more indicative of the format's soon-to-arrive struggles against digital sources.
+The demise of the personal CD player, however, was more indicative of the format's increasing struggles against digital sources.

 But what did that mean for portables?

 The What Hi-Fi?
-Awards 2003 saw the introduction of a new portable product that would remain commonplace in the decade that followed.
+Awards in 2003 saw the introduction of a new portable product that would remain commonplace in the years that followed.

-An unassuming device from a rather modest American tech manufacturer: the Apple iPod.
-And it was also a year that the term 'portable' started to reappear in the pages of our Awards issue.
+An unassuming device from a rather modest US tech manufacturer: the Apple iPod.
+And it was also the year that the term 'portable' started to reappear in the pages of our Awards issue.

 Kings of convenience